ShabbirHasan1/roq-fix-proxy/README.md

-A template project for creating your own strateiges.
+A template project for creating your own FIX Bridge client.

 The project includes

-* Bare-minimum implementation needed to support strategy development
+* Bare-minimum implementation needed to support client development

-  * Supports live and simulation.

 * A static library (named `tools`)

-  * Allows you to build testable logic separate from the actual strategy.
+  * Allows you to build testable logic separate from the actual bridge.

 * Test target